ElandVarse/100-days-of-code/log.md

 **Today's Progress**: I like the organization caused by react, but i'm having problems in create a fixed footer with flex like i was doing in vanilla coding, i still have a lot to learn.

 **Thoughts**: I'm gonna be the best

+### Day 40: February 12, 2020

+**Today's Progress**: I'm in love with react and i think this is beautiful.
+After so many hours trying to fix a bug, i finally can go on now.
+I have to say that the best part of coding is to make something work after you cried so many time in a shower.
+Things i did it today: fixed footer and a freakin website!!

+**Thoughts**: Nice